 Pittsburgh is consistently ranked as a top city for millennials—prime customers of the Urban Outfitters brands and a group PETA hopes to reach as pandemic restrictions ease and shoppers seek back-to–“real life” wardrobes.
 The images of animals who are exploited and killed for sweaters, jackets, or handbags serve as a wake-up call for shoppers who still support Urban Outfitters brands.

-PETA’s takeover didn’t end there—we also placed ads on two city bike stations outside Urban Outfitters and just a block away from Anthropologie showing everyone the terrible price that animals pay for wool, alpaca, and cashmere.
+PETA’s takeover didn’t end there—we also placed ads on two city bike stations outside Urban Outfitters and just a block away from Anthropologie showing everyone the terrible price that animals pay for wool, alpaca fleece, and cashmere.

 The bold demonstrations followed a recent PETA undercover investigation into the world’s largest privately owned alpaca farm, which exposed workers who tied down and mutilated pregnant alpacas, as well as the dozens of other videos that we’ve released revealing that during shearing, workers hit, kick, and mutilate sheep for their wool; leave goats with bloody, gaping wounds at mohair and cashmere operations; burn, electroshock, beat, and slaughter cows to make leather; yank out geese’s feathers by the fistful for down; and boil silkworms alive to produce silk.